jaredjennings/jaredjennings.github.io-src/content/sharing-project-resources.rst

 KeePassXC database using GnuPG, but the answer came back that this couldn't be done portably.
 That's fair.

-This is two alternatives, and I don't think either is really satisfactory.
+BitWarden and KeePass are two alternatives, and I don't think either is really satisfactory.
 But the up-to-date list of project infrastructure is more important than a password-sharing solution for the ages, and this meditation is probably premature optimization.